malgorzatalis/appium-mobile-tests/README.md

 # Appium Mobile Test
 Automated UI tests for native mobile applications built with Appium and Java.
 This project currently focuses on Android application testing and is intended as a portfolio project for Mobile QA automation.
-The framework is structured to allow future extension to iOS if requried.
+The framework is structured to allow future extension to iOS if required.

 ## Tech stack
 -Java 21